FIFA WORLD CUP 26™

 New Zealand will play FIFA World Cup 2026™ group matches in Los Angeles (15 June) and Vancouver (21 & 26 June).
 Here is a simple guide to how the process works for All Whites fans.

-The Football Whānau Priority Pass is the official way for New Zealand fans to enter the NZF ticketing process for All Whites matches.
+The Football Whānau Priority Pass is the official way for New Zealand fans to enter NZF’s supporter ticketing process.

 FIFA requires supporters applying for NZF fan-specific seats to use a unique Access Code provided by NZF.